-To turn the system off, press the button located above the headlight switch.
+To turn the system off, press the button located above the headlamp switch.
 The ASR OFF light will come on and stay on.
-If the ASR system is limiting wheel spin when you press the button, the system will turn off right away if you have an LT1 engine.
-If you have an LT5 engine, however, the system won't turn off right away.
-It will wait until there's no longer a current need to limit wheel spin.
+If the ASR system is limiting wheel spin when you press the button, the system will turn off right away.